-The actual weighted average life of a Mega certificate will be affected by the rate at which principal payments are actually made on the underlying securities.
-See the discussion under the heading "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS" in the Single-Family MBS Prospectus, Multifamily MBS Prospectus and Single-Family REMIC Prospectus, as applicable.
+The weighted average life of a Mega certificate will be affected by the rate at which principal payments are actually made on the underlying securities.
+See the discussion under the heading "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS" in the related Multifamily MBS Prospectus.

-The final distribution date for the Mega certificates of a particular issuance is the date by which we must pay the holders the full outstanding principal balance of the Mega certificates of that issuance.
-The final distribution date is the distribution date immediately following the latest maturity date of a related mortgage loan, as specified in the prospectus supplement.
+The final distribution date for the Mega certificates is the date by which we must pay the holders the full outstanding principal balance of the Mega certificates.
+The final distribution date is the distribution date immediately following the latest maturity date of a related mortgage loan.

-It is likely that we will pay the full outstanding principal balance of the Mega certificates of a particular issuance earlier, and perhaps much earlier, than the final distribution date, because the rate at which we pay principal on the Mega certificates will be determined by the rate at which principal payments are made on the related mortgage loans.
+It is likely that we will pay the full outstanding principal balance of the Mega certificates earlier, and perhaps much earlier, than the final distribution date, because the rate at which we pay principal on the Mega certificates will be determined by the rate at which principal payments are made on the related mortgage loans.
 We cannot assure that the outstanding principal balance of any issuance of Mega certificates will be paid in full before its final distribution date.